 1 birthday celebration that takes place each March in honor of Andrew Jackson

-1 cool musem with Revolutionary War artifacts and artifacts from the life of Andrew Jackson
+1 cool museum with Revolutionary War artifacts and artifacts from the life of Andrew Jackson

 1 Anna Hyatt Huntington statue located on-site named The Boy of the Waxhaws